marknotton/craft-plugin-macros/README.md

 # Macros *for Craft CMS*

+> This plugin is no longer maintained.
+I'm committing to Craft 3 development only.
+Feel free to use the source code as you like.
+If you're looking for a Craft 3 version of this plugin, it's likely I've merged parts or all of this plugin into my [Helpers module.](https://github.com/marknotton/craft-module-helpers)

 Automatically import all macros from a designated directory.

 The thinking is, if want to modularise your Macros in a nice tidy folder... you probably are going to have to manually import them one at a time before you can start using them: